adrn/macro-cell/README.md

 macro-cell
 ==========

 IPython extension for defining custom cell macros.
+See [this blog post](http://apwhelan.blogspot.com/2014/09/cell-macros-in-ipython-notebook.html) for the motivation / explanation.

 Installation
 ============